Caia District

 Caia.
 The district is located in the north of the province, and borders with Chemba District in the north, Marromeu District in the southeast, Cheringoma District in the south, and with Maringué District in the west.
-In the east, the district is bounded by the Indian Ocean.
+In the east, the district is bounded by the provinces of Tete and Zambezia.
 The area of the district is 3542 km2.
 It has a population of 115,455 as of 2007.

 Geography

 The district is located at the right bank of the Zambezi, and includes a part of the Zambezi Delta.

 The climate of the district is tropical semi-arid at the interior and tropical humid at the coast.
 The average annual rainfall in the district is 987 mm.

 History

 In the early colonial times, the area belonged to the Territory of Manica and Sofala.
 In 1891, the territory was split into three smaller divisions, and the area was transferred into one of them, Sena Circunscrição.
 In 1964, the latter was elevated to the category of Conselho, and in 1967, it was denamed into Conselho de Caia.